Reflect & Inspire

 14th May 2022

-A wonderful time was had by all with delicious cakes, fantastic repertoire and glorious weather!
+A wonderful time was had by all with delicious cakes, Come and Sing 2022fantastic repertoire and glorious weather!
 We explored Vaughan Williams’ lesser-known Sun, Moon, Stars and Man, alongside his Mystical Songs and Shakespeare Songs.
 We also enjoyed Stanford’s motets, Janet Wheeler’s Beati Quorum Via, new OUP composer Becky McGlade’s Come my way, my truth, my life, Sarah Cattley’s recent setting of Ursula Vaughan Williams’ text, Western Wind and music from Canadian composer Eleanor Daley.

 Sound, Silence, Stillness